noelledaley/inspektor/README.md

 #### Future Improvements
 - Currently, I'm using 2 different tools to create the histogram and format the html for viewing.
 If I had more time to expand this project, I'd look more into BeautifulSoup to see if I could use it as my all-in-one solution.
 - Only opening element tags are able to be highlighted.
 Will need to write separate regex search & substitution to handle closing tags.
-- Add ability to sort histogram table
+- Add ability to sort histogram table.
+This can be done using JavaScript.